-Other than the Public Portfolio Performance Fee, the Manager and Investment Manager will not charge a performance fee but the Trust may invest in other investment vehicles, including those issued by the Manager and/or affiliates of the Manager, that charge performance fees.
+Other than the Public Portfolio Performance Fee, the Manager will not charge a performance fee but the Trust may invest in other investment vehicles, including those issued and/or managed by the Manager and/or affiliates of the Manager, that charge performance fees.

-In the future, the Trust may invest in other vehicles that invest in direct infrastructure and infrastructurerelated investments and real estate securities that have different fee structures, provided such fee structures are in line with market practice and, in the case of related party vehicles, are approved by the Manager.
+In the future, the Trust may invest in other private equity vehicles that invest directly in portfolio companies that have different fee structures, provided such fee structures are in line with market practice and, in the case of related party vehicles, are approved by the Manager.